Development workflows on inmutable distros: rootless setup

 Local ansible installation:

-python -m pip install --user ansible ansible-lint
+$ pip install ansible ansible-lint

 Ansible will be installed on ~/.local/bin, so we need to add this path to our editor of choice (i.e.: VSCode):